 Meetings with composers - Brian Ferneyhough in Stockholm and at the composition courses at Royaumont in France, Iannis Xenakis, Morton Feldman and Emmanuel Nunes - have all contributed to Isaksson’s development as a composer.
 The exposure to the music of Giacinto Scelsi and Helmut Lachenmann in Darmstadt 1986 came also to play an important role.

-Her music is highly concentrated, characterised by a wealth of detail and considerable variation in the treatment of phrases, sonorities and well-integrated processes which are held together by an almost physical movement in flucturating meters.
+Her music is highly concentrated, characterized by a wealth of detail and considerable variation in the treatment of phrases, sonorities and well-integrated processes which are held together by an almost physical movement in fluctuating meters.
 Her basic frameworks can be described as forms of space: those of interval, register, and time where the material is developed through different time levels and contrasting terms.

 Madeleine Isaksson writes for various ensembles, instrumental as vocal, and for orchestra.